jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 Architect](https://sparxsystems.com/) and others).
 More advanced tools also allow simulations to verify designs before implementation, or the conversion of architecture into automatically generated code.

+One should be careful at this level not to write code at the design level.
+Often I've seen detailed design including private members of classes.
+This is too detailed.
+The focus in the architecture is to ensure that use cases can be realized, and be flexible to modify the architecture if in the coding phase it is found out to be wrong.
+Therefore a balance must be found between the time it takes to rework the architecture, and the time it takes architecture to verify design before coding starts.

 ### 3.4.
 Construct the Tasks